mongodb/mongodb-atlas-cli/.github/pull_request_template.md

 _Jira ticket:_ CLOUDP-#

 <!--
-What MongoDB CLI issue does this PR address? (for example, #1234), remove this section if none.
+What MongoDB Atlas CLI issue does this PR address? (for example, #1234), remove this section if none.
 -->

 Closes #[issue number]